Board Chairs Behaving Badly

 Finally, it cannot be said often enough: term limits, term limits, term limits.
 They are what allow great leaders to give it their all for a defined period of time and also give boards an exit strategy for board chairs who behave badly.

-Nanette Fridman, MPP, JD, is founder and principal of Fridman Strategies, a consulting firm specializing in strategic planning, financial resource development, governance and leadership coaching.
+Nanette Fridman, MPP, JD, is President of Fridman Strategies, Inc., a consulting firm specializing in strategic planning, financial resource development, governance and leadership coaching.
 She is a frequent speaker, trainer, workshop presenter and facilitator.
 Nanette is the author of “On Board: What Current and Aspiring Board Members Must Know About Nonprofits & Board Service.”
 She can be reached firstname.lastname@example.org

 Kathy Cohen, PhD, is a Clinical Psychologist and experienced nonprofit board president who provides governance and development consulting and coaching for nonprofit organizations.
 Her practice is focused on helping nonprofit executives and boards become more focused, efficient, collaborative and impactful.
 She can be reached email@example.com